 Before we get into the list of nouns you can use for your class, let’s take a look at the noun classifications.

-By this guide, we will guide you through creating a Noun Generator on AhaSlides Word Cloud.
-But if you already have a list on your mind, you can definitely use AhaSlides Spinner Wheel, to choose the types of nouns wanting to show to students!
+In this guide, we will guide you through creating a Noun Generator on AhaSlides Word Cloud.
+But if you already have a list on your mind, you can use AhaSlides Spinner Wheel, to choose the types of nouns wanting to show to students!

 Table of Contents